RainbowwPhoenixx/witness-solver/README.md

 - Cells that touch other cells that fill the previous conditions, and are unreachable by the solution path (green)

-![Example of the conditions](images/early_area_check.png) In this image, all cells containing cells must be part of the same area and therefore can be verified before the area is even enclosed.
+![Example of the conditions](images/early_area_check.png)

+In this image, all cells containing squares must be part of the same area and therefore can be verified before the area is even enclosed.

 ### Closed area checking
 When an area becomes fully enclosed, you can check that it is valid.
 Before finishing the entire solution